Red Herring Art Supply

 For many years, 6719 West Colfax was a book store.
 Guess who bought their copy of The Five Red Herrings here?
 Coincidence?
 If you wish.

-Members of Art Matters, NAMTA, and the West Colfax Community Association.
+Members of Art Matters, NAMTA, 40 West Arts District, and the West Colfax Community Association.

 Al writes posts on the Red Herring Art Supply Facebook page.
 He's one busy fish.
 And although he prefers watercolor - he's getting better with a camera.